 - Collaboration: An obeya fosters an environment in which employees can work together across disciplines and in real-time, rather than via e-mail or in rushed meetings

-Obeya in Japanese means simply 'big room.'
-At Toyota it has become a major project-management tool, used especially in product development, to enhance effective and timely communication.
-Similar in concept to traditional 'war rooms,' an obeya will contain highly visual charts and graphs depicting program timing, milestones and progress to date, and countermeasures to existing timing or technical problems.
-Project leaders will have desks in the obeya as will others at appropriate points in the program timing.
-The purpose is to ensure project success and shorten the PDCA cycle.
+Toyota has used the Obeya approach as an integral project-management tool, especially in product development, to improve and streamline communication.
+Similar in concept to traditional "war rooms," an obeya typically contains visual charts and graphs depicting program timing, milestones, progress to date, and countermeasures to existing timing or technical problems.
+Project leaders may sit at desks in the obeya, as will others at appropriate points in the program timing.

 Given its emphasis on improving communication and boosting efficiency, it’s no surprise that obeya is one of the pillars of the Toyota Production System.
 (Other elements of the Toyota Production System include 5S, Kaizen, Kanban, Total Productive Maintenance, and the visual factory concept.)